 Each share represents an equal fraction of the Company’s registered capital, carries one vote and a proportional interest in the Company’s profits.
 The Company has also issued a number of subscription rights, which, when exercised, give the subscription right holder the right to subscribe to shares of the Company.

-The Supervisory Board’s authorization to increase the share capital of the Company through contributions in cash with cancellation or limitation of the preferential right of the existing shareholders is normally suspended with effect from the Company’s receipt of notification from the Financial Services and Markets Authority (FSMA) of a public take-over bid on the shares of Galapagos.
-The Shareholders may, however, authorize the Supervisory Board to increase the capital by issuing shares in the amount of up to ten percent of the existing shares of the Company before the capital increase.
+The board of directors' authorization to increase the share capital of the Company through contributions in cash with cancellation or limitation of the preferential right of the existing shareholders is normally suspended with effect from the Company’s receipt of notification from the Financial Services and Markets Authority (FSMA) of a public take-over bid on the shares of Galapagos.
+The Shareholders may, however, authorize the board of directors to increase the capital by issuing shares in the amount of up to ten percent of the existing shares of the Company before the capital increase.

 Upon dissolution of the Company, the assets or the proceeds of the sale of the remaining assets, after payment of all debts, costs of liquidation and taxes, are to be distributed on an equal basis to the shareholders, in proportion to the shares held by them.